SpinalHDL/SpinalDoc-RTD/source/SpinalHDL/Formal verification/index.rst

       // Here we run a formal verification which will explore the state space up to 15 cycles to find an assertion failure FormalConfig.withBMC(15).doVerify(new Component {
         // Instantiate our LimitedCounter DUT as a FormalDut, which ensure that all the outputs of the dut are:
-        // - directly and indirectly driven (no latch / no floating wire)
+        // - directly and indirectly driven (no latch / no floating signal)
         // - allows the current toplevel to read every signal across the hierarchy val dut = FormalDut(new LimitedCounter())